-THIS Institute is working with RAND Europe and the Health Services Management Centre at the University of Birmingham on a rapid scoping study looking at the evidence needs of the boards of NHS organisations in England, and the most effective ways of communicating evidence to them.
+THIS Institute worked with RAND Europe and the Health Services Management Centre at the University of Birmingham on a rapid scoping study looking at the evidence needs of the boards of NHS organisations in England, and the most effective ways of communicating evidence to them.

 There is increasing recognition that translating research into practice requires a wide range of strategies, and not just the publication of papers, reports, or guidelines.
 Different groups have different needs and preferences regarding the content and format of research evidence.